Alan-Y62/Capstone_proj/README.md

-#Capstone_project
+# Capstone Project - Daily Tenant

+## Run

+### Step One
-First download repository onto local computer
+Clone the repository on your local computer.

+### Step Two
-Need to have Nodejs installed
+Need to have Nodejs installed.

+### Step Three
-In the terminal, install the dependencies by entering 'npm install'
+In the terminal, install the dependencies by entering 'npm install'.

+### Step Four
-Afterwards, start the website locally by entering 'npm start' in terminal.
+Afterwards, start the website locally by entering 'npm start' in the terminal.

+### Step Five
-enter url: localhost:3000 into browser
+Enter url: localhost:3000 into the browser.